camconrad/compensator/README.md

 - `RewardRateUpdate` - Emitted when the delegate updates the reward rate.
 - `DelegatorDeposit` - Emitted when a delegator deposits COMP.
 - `DelegatorWithdraw` - Emitted when a delegator withdraws COMP.
+- `ProposalStake` - Emitted when a delegator stakes COMP for outcome.
+- `ProposalStakeDistributed` - Emitted when a delegate distributes stakes.
 - `ClaimRewards` - Emitted when a delegator claims their rewards.

 #### Functions